jupyter/enhancement-proposals/binder-api/README.md

 }
 ```

-Get status on a staging
+Get status on a template

 ```
 GET /templates/{template-name}/status HTTP 1.1